What you need to know about the coronavirus right now | Business

 What you need to know about the coronavirus right now

-Here's what you need to know about the coronavirus right now: Vaccination programme moves to more groups in England
+Here's what you need to know about the coronavirus right now: Vaccine nationalism risks 'catastrophic moral failure'-WHO

-England will launch the next phase of its vaccination programme on Monday, offering doses to people aged 70 and above, as well as those seen as extremely vulnerable clinically.
-Europe's biggest vaccination programme so far had focused on people aged 80 and older as well as frontline healthcare workers.

-The government wanted all adults to have been offered a first vaccination by September, health minister Matt Hancock said.
-Prime Minister Boris Johnson has set a target of vaccinating the four most at-risk categories, making up about 14 million people, by mid-February.
-Tennis causes tension with Australians
+The world is on the brink of a "catastrophic moral failure" on distributing vaccines, the head of the World Health Organization said, urging countries and manufacturers to share COVID-19 doses more fairly.
+For example, more than 39 million doses of vaccine have been administered in 49 higher-income countries whereas in one poor country, just 25 doses have been given, Tedros Adhanom Ghebreyesus said.

+Economy picks up speed in China but so do infections China's economy picked up speed in the fourth quarter, with growth beating expectations and poised to expand further this year even as the global pandemic rages unabated.

+The country reported more than 100 new COVID-19 cases for the sixth consecutive day, with rising infections in the northeast fuelling concerns of another national wave when hundreds of millions travel for the Chinese Lunar New Year holiday.
+Japan to press ahead with Olympics

+Prime Minister Yoshihide Suga vowed to forge ahead with preparations to hold the Tokyo Olympics this summer, in the face of growing public opposition as Japan battles a surge in coronavirus infections.
+The International Olympic Committee (IOC) expects only 6,000 athletes at the opening ceremony, just over half of initial estimates, as organisers enforce precautions.

-As top tennis stars descended on Melbourne for the Grand Slam, many Australians questioned the decision to host the tournament when thousands of citizens are stranded overseas by the pandemic.
-Australia has halved the number of those who can return each week as positive cases in hotel quarantine rise, prompting airline Emirates to indefinitely suspend flights to Sydney, Melbourne and Brisbane.
-Australians criticised the government on social media, questioning how it could make room for 1,200 tennis players and their entourages for next month's Australian Open, but not its own citizens.
+Tennis causes tensions with stranded Australians As top tennis stars descended on Melbourne for the upcoming grand slam, many Australians questioned the decision to host the tournament when thousands of citizens are stranded overseas due to the coronavirus pandemic.

-Fuelling frustration for stranded Australians, the health department chief warned on Monday that international borders may not be fully reopened this year.
-Only 6,000 athletes expected at Tokyo Olympic opening event

-The International Olympic Committee (IOC) expects only 6,000 athletes at the opening ceremony of the Tokyo Summer Games, just over half of initial estimates, as organisers enforce precautions.
-The IOC plans to scale back the ceremony because athletes will not be allowed to arrive at the Olympic Village, which can accommodate 18,000 people, more than five days before their events and must depart within two days after they end, media said, citing unidentified sources.
+Singapore wants its airline to be first to vaccinate staff Singapore urged workers at its national airline to help make it the world's first carrier with all staff vaccinated against COVID-19.
+The island state is planning to host events such as the World Economic Forum's annual meeting and the Shangri-La Dialogue Asian security summit in a few months' time.

+Germany says new COVID variants require new measures Germany's health minister said new measures would be needed to slow the spread of new, more infectious variants of the coronavirus, including more health checks for cross-border commuters and intensified gene sequencing of virus samples.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)